^

 Etiotropic therapy is carried out according to the following principles:

-1. the antibiotic is administered empirically immediately after the establishment of the clinical diagnosis, without waiting for the identification of the pathogen;
+1. the antibiotic is prescribed empirically immediately after establishing a clinical diagnosis, without waiting for the pathogen to be identified;

-2. the nature and extent of antibiotic therapy is determined based on the characteristics of infection, the severity of the disease, the presence of concomitant extragenital pathology;
+2. the nature and volume of antibiotic therapy is determined based on the characteristics of the infection, the severity of the disease, and the presence of concomitant extragenital pathology;

 3. the antibiotic is selected taking into account its effect on the embryo, fetus and newborn;